-Next, you need to implement the recommendations of the audit on the two levels mentioned - front-end UI and design adjustments, and back-end code adjustments to allow compatibility with screen readers and keyboard navigation.
+Auditing a website for accessibility issues presents you with a clear picture of where you stand, and what actions you must take in order to achieve full WCAG compliance.
+You need to implement the audit's recommendations on the two levels mentioned - front-end UI and design adjustments, and back-end code adjustments - to allow compatibility with screen readers and keyboard navigation.

-It should be noted that although many website owners ‘take care’ only of UI and design adjustments (since they are achieved more easily) they account for only 30 percent of the WCAG requirements.
-The other 70 percent of requirements deal with compatibility with assistive technologies and are implemented on the code level.
+Although many website owners ‘take care’ only of UI and design adjustments (since they are achieved more easily), it should be noted that these account for only 30% of the WCAG requirements.
+The other 70% deals with compatibility with assistive technologies, and these areas are implemented on the code level.

-It should also be noted that compliance isn’t a scale, you are either WCAG compliant or you don’t.
-So as a website owner it is advisable to not fall into the easy-fix trap.
+You should also note that compliance isn’t a scale: you're either WCAG compliant or you're not.
+So as a website owner, it's advisable not to fall into the trap of the easy-fix.
 Achieving full compliance is in the best interest of your business.

 How to enable UI and design adjustments for users with disabilities

-UI and design adjustments allow users with disabilities that control the appearance of text and visual elements of the website.
-To allow control of these elements you’ll need to install on your website an Accessibility Interface - a menu available for people with disabilities.
+UI and design adjustments allow users with disabilities to control the appearance of text and visual elements on a website.
+To allow control, you’ll need to install an accessibility interface, or a menu available for people with disabilities.